 Tip 1: Whisk the eggs and sugar really well.
 This will give you a lovely crackly top.

 Tip 2: Once you’ve added the flour be careful not to over mix.
 You don’t want to add too much air into the mixture at this point, otherwise the brownies will have a cake-like texture.

 Tip 3 (and probably the most important): Do not overcook the brownies!
 When in doubt, take them out.
 The brownies are done when the top is no longer shiny, the edge have started to crack and if you give the baking tin a shake the brownies should wobble a little underneath.
 Brownies will continue to bake and firm up as they cool.

 150g self-raising flour

-Preheat the oven to 180°C. Lightly grease and base line a 23x23cm square tin with baking paper.
+Preheat the oven to 180°C. Lightly grease and base line a 8inch/20cm square tin with baking paper.

 Gently melt the butter and chocolate in a glass bowl set over a pan of simmering water, or in the microwave in 20 second blasts.
-Once melted, remove from the heat and leave to cool.
+Once melted, remove from the heat and set aside to cool.

-In a separate bowl whisk together the sugar and eggs until frothy.
-Pour in the melted butter chocolate mixture and the flour, and fold together until you have a thick mixture.
+In a separate bowl whisk together the sugar and eggs until frothy and pale in colour.
+Pour in the chocolate mixture and add the flour, fold together until you have a thick brownie mixture.
 Now fold in the Maltesers.